These chunky Buttermilk Mashed Red Potatoes are an easy side dish! They're made with skin on potatoes, tangy buttermilk, and fresh chives.

 It may seem that all mashed potato recipes are the same and if you've made one then you've made them all.
 That's not necessarily true.

 I regularly ate red potatoes as a picky child at a time when I wouldn't even THINK about touching vegetables.
 That says something.
-This recipe is super easy to make:

 How To Make Mashed Red Potatoes

-Is Buttermilk Good In Mashed Potatoes?
+Why Use Buttermilk In Mashed Potatoes?

 How To Make Your Own Buttermilk